NovaSheets/NovaSheets/readme.md

 # NovaSheets

-A simple, lightweight CSS preprocessor.
+A simple to use, lightweight CSS preprocessor.

+Currently in very early development.